Everything you need to know about your holiday lets water supply

 If you have recently opened a new Airbnb and believe you now meet the definition of a non-household property, you can benefit from the open water market.

-To get your holiday property added to the non-household water market, it’s necessary to contact a business water supplier directly and request that they take you on as a new customer.
+To add your holiday property to the non-household water market, you must contact a business water supplier directly and request that they take you on as a new customer.

-Our ultimate guide to business water suppliers sets out the options you have and gives you direct contact information.
+Our guide to business water suppliers sets out your options and gives you direct contact information.